X00LA/PhantomBot-German-Translation/README.md

 # License Information

-This translation is licensed under the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html" target="_blank">GNU GPL V3.0</a>.
+This translation is licensed under the MIT-License+.

 # Deutsche PhantomBot-Übersetzung